Private client charging information

 They include:

-- third parties not responding promptly to communications
+- delayed responses from third parties to communications

-- cases where the deceased has retained the benefit of an asset they purported to give away during their lifetime
+- the deceased has retained the benefit of an asset they purported to give away during their lifetime

 - HMRC compliance enquiries

-- dealing with complex assets such as art, time-shares and shares in private companies
+- dealing with complex assets such as art, time-shares and shares in unlisted companies

 - dealing with large portfolios of certificated shares